OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Recommendations and Requirements

 As the guidelines are expected to have more-frequent additions and refinements over time relative to principles, ontology maintainers SHOULD review these pages every 6 months.
-(NOTE: We will tag any new additions or refinements with a tag 'new' or 'revised').
+(NOTE: New additions or refinements will be indicated).

 ## Implementation